susiexia/kickstarter_analysis/README.md

 * As we can see, the above line chart displays both of May and June have more successful theater outcomes through the years.
 Besides of summer time, starting a crowdfunding project might not perform well.
 In addition, November and December might be the worst launch time.
 * Based on our analysis, I recommend Louise should start her crowdfunding project in May or Jun.

-#### Acknowledge Limitation
+#### Acknowledge Limitation:
 * So far, we have organized and sorted the data, and using two line charts to reveal trends that how a successful project related to the initial goal as well as launch date.
 However, there still are several limitation.
 For example, there might be many kind of plays under the plays subcategory, we need other dataset to narrow down.
 * We need other tables and charts to uncover whether the length of each project have any significant effect to outcomes.
-* Furthermore, we can figure out if there any trends between the successful outcomes and the number of backers or the location.
+* Furthermore, we can figure out if there any trends between the successful outcomes and the number of backers as well as the location.